 For many drivers, getting arrested for driving under the influence can seem like the end of the world as they know it.
-Drivers arrested for DUI in Florida for the first time may assume that nothing can be done to avoid a conviction if they tested positive for a BAC above the legal limit after a DUI stop.
-While being arrested is certainly a stressful and eye-opening experience, this is a poor assumption to make.
-If you submitted to a chemical breath test on an Intoxilyzer 8000 — the only breath test machine with results approved to be used as evidence at trial in the state of Florida — there is a possibility that your BAC reading is flawed.
+Drivers arrested for DUI in Florida for the first time may assume nothing can be done to avoid a conviction if they test positive for a BAC above the legal limit after a DUI stop.
+While being arrested is certainly a stressful and eye-opening experience, this is a flawed assumption.

 The Intoxilyzer 8000 is an advanced piece of equipment that must be operated by certified individuals.
 Ultimately, human errors during calibration, maintenance, and following procedures could lead to unreliable results.
 Here, we’ll explore the most common reasons a breath test can fail.